PETERS PROJECTION MAP

 THE CHARACTERISTICS OF THE PETERS MAP

-FAIRNESS TO ALL PEOPLES.
-By setting forth all countries in their true size and location, this map allows each one its actual position in the world.
-In this complex and interdependent world, all peoples deserve the most accurate possible portrayal of their place in the world.
+In this complex and interdependent world, all people deserve the most accurate possible portrayal of their place in the world.
 The Peters Projection Map is that map for our time.